Lowland Football League: Kelty Hearts promotion

 The league consisted of 17 teams for the 2020–21 season with East of Scotland champions Bo'ness United being promoted after gaining their SFA membership in June 2020.
 The start of the league season was delayed until October 2020 because of the COVID-19 pandemic, and games were played behind closed doors due to Scottish Government restrictions.
-On 11 January 2021 the league was suspended by the Scottish Football Association due to the escalating pandemic situation.
-On 30 March the league announced that a majority of clubs had voted to curtail the season, with a points per game basis used to finalise standings and Kelty Hearts were declared as the champions.
+On 11 January 2021, the league was suspended by the Scottish Football Association due to the escalating pandemic situation.
+On 30 March, the league announced that a majority of clubs had voted to curtail the season, with a points per game basis used to finalise standings and Kelty Hearts were declared as the champions.
 Kelty became the second Lowland League club to gain promotion to the SPFL after beating Brechin City 3–1 on aggregate in the Pyramid play-off final.

-Colt teams
+B teams

-Celtic and Rangers were approached by the Lowland League for a proposal to admit "B" teams (also known as "colt" teams) into the league for the 2021–22 season.
+Celtic and Rangers were approached by the Lowland League for a proposal to admit "B" teams (also known as "Colt" teams) into the league for the 2021–22 season.
 The proposal was given provisional approval by the majority of member clubs with the vote being confirmed at the leagues AGM on 27 May 2021.
 This arrangement was renewed for the 2022–23 season, with Hearts also providing a B team.
+Celtic and Hearts continued for the 2023–24 season however Rangers withdrew their entry in June 2023.